 MMS House of Delegates, November 8, 1996

-- Playing a leadership role in developing a sustainable model of health care delivery that will preserve the integrity of the doctor patient relationship and ensure the best care for patients, which is at the core of patient centered care.
+- Playing a leadership role in developing a sustainable model of health care delivery that will preserve the integrity of the doctor-patient relationship, and ensure the best care for patients, which is at the core of patient centered care.

-- Advocating for practice viability and ensuring physician professionalism, including the fair practice of clinical and economic integration, appropriately funded mandates, professional liability reform, a sustainable physician workforce and an optimal practice environment.
+- Advocating for practice viability and ensuring physician professionalism, including the fair practice of clinical and economic integration, appropriately funded mandates, professional liability reform, a sustainable physician workforce, and an optimal practice

 - Preservation of professionalism: Advocacy for health care environments that foster a culture of professionalism to ensure patient-centered, physician- led care; promote professional satisfaction and meaning, and provide an optimal educational and training environment for the